Giri2801/IoT--intern/README.md

 # IoT--intern
 This github repository contains the details about the IoT project that was done by Shivaram Prasad and Girinath.
-We did this intern under Shakti-team IIT-Madras.
+We did this intern in RISE Lab IIT-Madras.

 Details of Files
 1. Presentation.pptx - Our initial idea about the task